 The Journal publishes groundbreaking interdisciplinary scholarship creative works by and about Chicanas/Latinas and Indigenous women of the Americas and is receptive to all scholarly methods and theoretical perspectives that examine, describe, analyze, or interpret our experiences.
 English and/or Spanish submissions of scholarship, commentary, reviews, and creative writing are accepted.

-New Book Review Editor: We are pleased to welcome Larissa Mercado-López as the new Book Review Editor for C/LS!
+New Book Review Editor: We are pleased to welcome Annemarie Pérez as the Book Review Editor for C/LS!

-C/LS: The Journal of Mujeres Activas en Letras y Cambio Social is currently hosted by Mexican American Studies in the College of Education and Human Development at the University of Texas at San Antonio and MALCS.
+New home for the C/LS Journal: The Journal of Mujeres Activas en Letras y Cambio Social is currently hosted by New Mexico State University.
+Dr. Flores Carmona is in the Honors College and Drs.
+Hamzeh and Dr. Bodani are in the Department of Borderlands and Ethnic Studies in the College of Arts and Sciences.
+Previously, the C/LS Journal was housed by the Department of Race, Ethnicity, Gender and Sexuality Studies in the College of Education and Human Development at the University of Texas at San Antonio and MALCS.